-Miss Coull, who on January 15 took over her duties as Brunswick.
-She then entered the School of Nursing at Jeffery Hale's Hospital in Quebec City and for some years following graduation held several supervisory positions in Toronto and Montreal hospitals.
+She was born and raised in New Carlisle, Quebec, and after graduating from high school took a year's business training in Campbellton, New Brunswick.
+She then entered the School of Nursing at Jeffery Hale's Hospital in Quebec City and for some years fol-lowing graduation held several supervisory positions in Toronto and Montreal hos-

-She was later appointed supervisor of nursing at St. Peter's Hospital in Hamilton, and in 1953 she became director of nursing at Wadena General Hospital in Saskatchewan, a position she held for two years until her appointment to the Moose Factory hospital.
+She was later appointed supervisor of nursing at St. Peter's Hospital in Hamilton, and in 1953 she became director of nursing at Wadena General Hospital in Saskatchewan, a position she held for two years until her appointment to the Moose Factory